Hiring a Commercial Cleaning Service for the New Year

-As a business owner, you are always mindful of your bottom-line.
+As a business owner, you are always mindful of your bottom line.
 Because of this, the cost of commercial cleaning services is an important consideration.
-While we tend to gravitate toward the lowest cost option, it is important to remember that value is not necessarily synonymous with cheap.
+While we tend to gravitate toward the lowest-cost option, it is important to remember that value is not necessarily synonymous with cheap.

 A professional cleaning service will want to visit your facility to provide a realistic estimate.
-This is a good time for you to point out any special needs or areas that require more attention.
+This is a good time to point out any special needs or areas that require more attention.
 Onsite evaluations are valuable because they allow you to better understand what factors are being considered when preparing your estimate.